 The Origins of Trinity International University

 Trinity International University traces its roots to a ten-week Bible course begun by the Swedish Evangelical Free Church in 1897.This soon developed into the Bible Institute of the Swedish Evangelical Free Church of America.
 In 1884, the Norwegian-Danish Free Church Association had begun the Norwegian-Danish department of the Chicago Theological Seminary.
 In 1910, the department withdrew from the seminary and established the Norwegian-Danish Bible Institute and Academy, which was located first in Rushford, Minnesota, and then later in Minneapolis with the name Trinity Seminary and Bible Institute.
 Between 1946 and 1949 the Swedish school merged with the Norwegian-Danish school to form Trinity Seminary and Bible College, located in Chicago.
-During the 1960s the seminary (renamed Trinity Evangelical Divinity School) and the college (renamed Trinity College) moved to their present Deerfield campus.
+During the 1960s the seminary (renamed Trinity Evangelical Divinity School) and the college (renamed Trinity College) moved to their present Bannockburn campus.
 In 1992, the university acquired Miami Christian College, which became a branch location of the college, named Trinity College at Miami.
 In 1995, Trinity College (TC) and Trinity Evangelical Divinity School (TEDS) were united to form Trinity International University (TIU).
 In 1997, TIU welcomed students into the newly established Trinity Graduate School (TGS) and, the following year, incorporated Trinity Law School (TLS) into the university.
 Located in Santa Ana, California, Trinity Law School is accredited with the State Bar of California and is moving toward application for American Bar Association accreditation.
-The traditional undergraduate program in Miami closed in 2000 and the site was renamed the Trinity International University–Florida Regional Center.
+The traditional undergraduate program in Miami closed in 2000 and the site has been renamed Trinity International University–Florida.

 What’s in a Name?